apify/apify-docs/docs/storage.md

 * `WkzbQMuFYuamGv3YF` - the store's alpha-numerical ID if the store is unnamed
 * `username~store-name` - your username and the store's name separated by a tilde (`~`) character (e.g. `janedoe~ecommerce-scraping-results`) if the store is named

+For read (GET) requests, it is enough to use a store's alpha-numerical ID, since the ID is hard to guess and effectively serves as an authentication key.

-To access your storages via the Apify API (if you are using the `username~store-name` store ID format), you will need to append your secret API token as a query parameter.
-This is because the alpha-numerical store IDs are harder for potential mischief makers to guess than the `username~store-name` format.
+With other request types and when using the `username~store-name`, however, you will need to provide your secret API token as a query parameter.
 You can find your token on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account.

-For a detailed breakdown of each storage API endpoint, see the [API documentation](https://docs.apify.com/api/v2#/reference/datasets).
+For more information and a detailed breakdown of each storage API endpoint, see the [API documentation](https://docs.apify.com/api/v2#/reference/datasets).

 ## [](#data-retention) Data retention